 From Kim Stanley Robinson’s The Ministry for the Future:

 Then later I looked it up and learned that admirals’ salaries top out at $200,000 a year.
 No one in the Navy gets paid more than that per year.
 So they call this the pay differential, it’s sometimes expressed as a ratio from lowest pay to highest.
 That ratio for the Navy is about one to eight.
 For one of the most respected and well-run organizations on Earth.
 Sometimes this gets called wage parity or economic democracy, but let’s just call it fairness, effectiveness, esprit de corps.
 One to eight.
-No wonder those admirals seemed so normal—they were!
+No wonder those admirals seemed so normal —

 This respected, mythologized institution… it’s like… pretty socialist 😇